Sprawl Post 1

 Leadership

-A precise closing post on subset scope, transfer limits, and the first fixes security and platform leadership should insist on.
+A precise closing post on what the locked public cohort proves, what it does not, and the first fixes leaders should insist on.